boto/boto3/docs/source/guide/iam-example-managing-account-aliases.rst

 Delete an Account Alias
 =========================

-Deletes the specified AWS account alias.
+Delete the specified AWS account alias.
 For information about using an AWS account alias, see `Using an Alias for Your AWS Account ID <http://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_ in the *IAM User Guide*.